What is svetlin oil?

 - Cardiovascular health

-- Better skin elasticity and hydration from within
+- Better skin elasticity and moisturizing from the inside

-One of the most well-known uses of evening primrose oil is in skin conditions, such as:
+One of the most well-known uses of evening primrose oil is for skin conditions such as:

 - Eczema (atopic dermatitis) (3*)